tohas1986/linux/Documentation/RCU/checklist.rst

-	So if you need to wait for both an RCU grace period and for all pre-existing call_rcu() callbacks, you will need to execute both rcu_barrier() and synchronize_rcu(), if necessary, using something like workqueues to execute them concurrently.
+	So if you need to wait for both an RCU grace period and for all pre-existing call_rcu() callbacks, you will need to execute both rcu_barrier() and synchronize_rcu(), if necessary, using something like workqueues to to execute them concurrently.

 	See rcubarrier.rst for more information.